Navigating Relationships: How to Balance Expectations and Compatibility

 WHAT ARE UNNECESSARY OR UNREALISTIC EXPECTATIONS?

-When you expect people to react a certain way, you are setting yourself up for let down because you don't have control over someone else's response.
+When you expect people to react a certain way, you are setting yourself up for a letdown because you don't have control over someone else's response.

 Additionally, if you have not communicated your standards, you shouldn't hold someone to a standard they don't even know exists; that makes no sense...

-If you want to identify your unnecessary and/or unrealistic expectations, know this, expectations are presumptions or assumptions of behavior, and/or anticipated events.
+If you want to identify unnecessary and unrealistic expectations, know this: expectations are presumptions or assumptions of behavior and anticipated events.

 If you assume someone will act a certain way, it's unrealistic.
-Why?
-Because again I remind you that you can't control how someone responds!
-And if in turn you get mad at someone for not responding, saying or doing something that you expected, that is just foolish and unnecessary behavior!
+Again, I remind you that you can't control how someone responds!
+And if, in turn, you get mad at someone for not responding, saying, or doing something that you expected, that is just foolish and unnecessary behavior!

 WHAT DOES THIS HAVE TO DO WITH COMPATIBILITY?

-When you are in relationships, especially those you may have been in for awhile, there's a tendency to believe that people the you love will conform to your expectations, and be everything that we want them to be.
-What's worse is we often feel like this without even communicating the very things we expect and/or want.
+When you are in relationships, especially those you may have been in for a while, you tend to believe that the people you love will conform to your expectations and be everything you want them to be.
+What's worse is that we often feel like this without even communicating the very things we expect and/or want.

 The WORST thing you can do in a relationship is to expect your partner to be what you want them to be.
-Or even make the assumption that he or she will "grow" to be everything that you want them to be.
+Or even assume that they will "grow" to be everything you want them to be.

 But because of this, a lot of relationships are doomed before they even start.

-Because despite what we may think, compatibility is NOT only about having things in common.
-Compatibility by definition, thanks to Google, is the ability to coexist without conflict.
-The element of coexistence, with regard to compatibility, is often ignored, but it's the most important thing.
+Despite what we may think, compatibility is NOT only about having things in common.
+Compatibility, by definition, thanks to Google, is the ability to coexist without conflict.
+The element of coexistence, concerning compatibility, is often ignored, but it's the most important thing.

-Now think about this for a second, because for many, all things you thought you knew to be true about compatibility, are now not at all accurate...
+Now think about this for a second because, for many, all things you thought you knew to be true about compatibility are now inaccurate...

 ARE YOU AND YOUR PARTNER NO LONGER COMPATIBLE?